olivierfriard/boris_docs/index.rst

 * Columns to plot
 * Plot title: the title of the plot
 * Variable name
+* Converters: Used if the timestamp is not expressed in seconds
 * Time interval: The time interval that will be plotted (in seconds)
 * Start position: the start position of data for synchronisation with the media (in seconds)
 * Substract first value: if the timestamp does not start with a 0 value you can choose to substract the first value to all timestamp values.